jstockwin/py-pdf-parser/docs/source/examples/more_tables.rst

 The error message suggests either passing another reference element, or using the more complicated :meth:`~py_pdf_parser.tables.extract_table` method.
 In this case, as we still have a row and a column which have no missing cells, we can just pass a new reference element.

-In this case, we can use the second column and the last row as our references, as neither of these have missing cells.
+As such, we can use the second column and the last row as our references, as neither of these have missing cells.
 The reference row and column are specified by simply passing the unique element in both the reference row and the reference column (called the reference element).
 In this case, it's the first number "3" in the table.
 Here we will be lazy and simply use the fact that this is the 10th element in the table, but you should probably do something smarter.

 .. code-block:: python